widadmogral/wikipedia_db_ongcp/README.md

 ## Running the app

+Run as `flask run`

 ## TBD

+Implement storing images in cloud storage buckets and reading from it.

 Automate creation of infrastructure.

-Find better ways to handle authorization and passwords other than environment variables.
+Write scripts to set environment variables like DB_USER etc / Find better ways to handle authorization and passwords other than environment variables.

 Create a table with foreign key relationship to main table to store image links than selecting one image now.